List of Tom and Jerry characters: Meathead

 Meathead appears in several episodes of Tom and Jerry Tales with an orange color similar to that of Lightning and also has a red nose and, in two episodes, a bushy tail.

-Meathead re-appeared in The Tom and Jerry Show episode Cruisin' for a Bruisin' as a lead antagonist, while a drag version of the character named Meathelda appeared in the episode Hop to It!
+He re-appeared in The Tom and Jerry Show episode Cruisin' for a Bruisin' as a lead antagonist, while a drag version of the character named Meathelda appeared in the episode Hop to It!
 Meathead also makes multiple appearances in later seasons, usually alongside Butch and other alley cats.

-Meathead also appears in the live action film where he is voiced by Na'im Lynn.
+He appears in the live action film, voiced by Na'im Lynn.

 George and Joan

-George and Joan (voiced by Daws Butler and Julie Bennett) are an average middle-class white couple, who debuted in the short Pet Peeve (1954), replacing Mammy Two Shoes.
+George and Joan (voiced by Daws Butler (1954–1957; George) and Richard Anderson (1958; George) and June Foray (1954–1956; Joan), Julie Bennett (1956–1958; Joan), Pilar Arcos (1957; Joan) and Perry Sheehan (1958; Joan), respectively) are an average middle-class white couple, who debuted in the short Pet Peeve (1954), replacing Mammy Two Shoes.
 They are the owners of Tom, Jerry, and Spike, but Tom likes to keep Joan company and Spike likes to keep George company.
 Joan is often seen either cooking or sitting on her armchair knitting or sewing a dress with Tom keeping her company.
 George, on the other hand, hates the monthly bills and complains that they're too expensive.
 But when he's not complaining about the bills, he is sitting in his armchair or on the sofa reading the newspaper wearing his smart purple or grey suit and Spike is keeping him company.
 Both George and Joan are very kind and polite towards each other and Tom and Spike.
-In Pet Peeve, George and Joan decided to keep Jerry as a pet because he is easy to look after and doesn't eat too much (George and Joan do not know Jerry's secret: he has stored a large amount of food in his mouse hole, leftover from Tom's and Spike's carelessness with their food.) and tell Tom and Spike to leave.
-However, in later shorts with George and Joan, Tom and Spike still happily live with them and Jerry is not known by the couple and he isn't a pet.
+In Pet Peeve, George and Joan decided to keep Jerry as a pet because he is easy to look after and doesn't eat too much and tell Tom and Spike to leave.
+However, in later shorts with George and Joan, Tom and Spike still happily live with them and Jerry is not a pet.

-George and Joan also appeared in three other Tom & Jerry shorts: Tom's Photo Finish, Busy Buddies and The Vanishing Duck (Quacker's last short), and one Spike and Tyke short, Scat Cats.
+George and Joan also appeared in three other Tom and Jerry shorts: Tom's Photo Finish, Busy Buddies, and The Vanishing Duck (Quacker's last short), and one Spike and Tyke short, Scat Cats.

 In some shorts, Joan appears without George, such as Mouse for Sale, The Flying Sorceress, Mucho Mouse, and Tot Watchers.
 It could be presumed that George would be working at his office during the settings of these cartoons.